 Days 1 & 2 — Seattle, Washington and Gulf Islands, British Columbia

 Arrive in Seattle in the afternoon and embark our ship.
-The next day, search for orcas and cruise around forested islands.
+The next day, cruise amid the lush Gulf Islands in the Strait of Georgia—which runs between mainland British Columbia and Vancouver Island—and search for some of the many orcas that inhabit these waters.
 (B,L,D)

 Days 3, 4, & 5 — Alert Bay and Johnstone Strait, Canada/British Columbia’s Inside Passage

-In the village of Alert Bay, visit the U’Mista Cultural Centre to watch a traditional performance by the Kwakwaka’wakw people and learn about their culture.
-Then head north along the unspoiled coastline, looking for whales, dolphins, bears, and other wildlife.
-We’ll stop to explore the many bays and inlets by kayak and on foot.
+In the village of Alert Bay, visit the U’Mista Cultural Centre to watch a traditional performance by the Kwakwaka’wakw people and learn firsthand about their culture.
+Visit Johnstone Strait, one of the Northern Hemisphere’s foremost viewing areas for orcas.
+Then head north along unspoiled coastline, looking for dolphins, bears, deer, and other wildlife.
+We’ll stop to explore the area’s many bays and inlets by kayak and on foot.
 (B,L,D)

 Days 6, 7, & 8 — Haida Gwaii